luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Constraints prevent invalid conversation types
 -   RLS policies prevent unauthorized access
 -   Can create test conversations and messages
--   Foster can only see their household conversation
+-   Foster can only see their foster chat
 -   Coordinator can see all conversations in their organization
 -   Message-animal links can be created and queried